-The reviewer team is being appointed based on the individual expertise and experience in publishing in the subject category.
-Individual publishing history as first and last authors is being taken into consideration before sending the invite to the individual.
+The reviewer team is being appointed based on individual expertise and experience in publishing in the subject category.
+Individual publishing history as first and last authors is being considered before sending the invite to the individual.
 A mix of experienced and young researchers are being chosen to construct the reviewer panel.